ex-Plant/2025_learning/js_notes.md

 ### Symbols

-1. How Often Are They Used in Modern JavaScript?

--

-Everyday Code:

 In typical application logic, you might not see symbols being used regularly.
-Most developers rely on strings or numbers as object keys because those fit many straightforward use cases.

-- Library and Framework Code:

 Symbols become much more prominent in the internals of libraries and frameworks.
 They’re used to define properties or protocols in a way that minimizes naming collisions, especially in larger or distributed codebases.

-- Built-in Protocols:

 JavaScript itself makes heavy use of symbols (known as well-known symbols) for built-in operations.
 For example, symbols like \(\text{Symbol.iterator}\) and \(\text{Symbol.toStringTag}\) support runtime protocols that allow objects to be iterated over or provide custom string representations.